 One of the most important things the prophets do is remind us of God's covenant love.
+A covenant is a special promise from God.
+In Scripture, one of the most important things the prophets do is remind us of God's covenant love.
 A covenant is a special promise.
-In Scripture, we see God making five great covenants with his people.
+In Scripture, five great covenants are made between God and the people of God.
 The prophets remind God's people of those covenants.

 - 1. God makes a covenant with Noah (Genesis 6:18; 8:20-9:17; Isaiah 54:9).
 God promises never to flood the earth again. - 2.
 God makes a covenant with Abraham (Genesis 12:1-3).
 God promises Abraham that his family will grow into a great nation and that his name will be celebrated.
 God also promises that his family will be used to bless people throughout the world. - 3.
 God makes a covenant with Israel through Moses (Exodus 19:3-6, 10-12; cf. Deuteronomy 4:6-8).
 God promises to free Israel from slavery, and Israel promises not to enslave or mistreat other people.
 By treating others right(eous)ly, Israel represents God's love in the world.
 Sometimes they accurately reflect God's love, and other times they do not.
 When they fail to live into their created purpose, they become self-centered, sinful, and mistreat their neighbors, particularly the poor.
 Consequently, God sends Israel into exile, because they have forgotten who they are-a set apart people with a mission to reflect God's love throughout the world-and whose they are as God's chosen people. - 4.
 God makes a covenant with David (2 Samuel 23:5; 1 Chronicles 17; 2 Chronicles 7:18; 13:5; Psalm 89:3; Jeremiah 33:21).
 David intends to build a house of worship, a temple for God, and God promises to build a "house," or a dynasty, for David (2 Samuel 7:1-11).
 In this covenant we see a shift occur from Israel as the chief representative of God's restorative plan, to the promise of Jesus.
 In this new covenant with David, we learn that David's family line will produce the chief prophet, but that prophet will not be David (2 Samuel 7:12-17; cf. Genesis 17:6, 16; 35:11; 49:10; see also Genesis 38; Ruth 4:18-22).
 The chief prophet is Jesus, who will come out of David's family tree, and he will live and fulfill all of God's promises.
-God's plans for David and Israel are interconnected (cf. 2 Samuel 7:8-11, 23-26).
+God's plans for David and Israel are interconnected (2 Samuel 7:8-11, 23-26).